Museums and Heritage Centres

 There is also a commemorative floral tribute in Ashford's Memorial Gardens.

 The Woodchurch Village Life Museum is located in Woodchurch. it is housed in an 18th century barn and 17th century shed.

 - Woodchurch Village Life Museum, Woodchurch TN26 3RE

 - Woodchurch Village Life Museum website

-Newly restored to working order, Woodchurch Windmill is an excellent example of a Kentish smock mill.
+Woodchurch Windmill has recently been restored to working order.
+It is a great example of a Kentish smock mill.